Electronic Arts beats expectations with 3% drop in bookings to $1.34B

 For the trailing 12 months, EA reported net bookings of $6.14 billion, up 3% from the prior year.

 In the quarter, EA launched Mass Effect: Legendary Edition on May 14.
-This RPG series is a fan-favorite.
+This RPG series is a fan-favorite, and Wilson said it was well above expectations in sales.
+Wilson said that the company continues to invest in the Star Wars: Jedi Fallen Order franchise from its Respawn Entertainment division, and BioWare continues to invest in Mass Effect.

+It Takes Two launched at the very end of the prior quarter on March 26, and it showed considerable strength through the June 30 quarter, Jorgensen said.

 “We’ve had a very strong start to the fiscal year with our incredible teams delivering experiences that continue to bring hundreds of millions of players together,” said Andrew Wilson, the CEO of Electronic Arts, in a statement.
 “Our new launches, leading games, and live services all had an outstanding quarter.
 With our expanding EA Sports portfolio, more amazing experiences in Apex Legends, the groundbreaking new Battlefield 2042, and our leading live services including mobile, we’re set to deliver more great games and content to players this year.”